 That, right there, is the real difference.
 That’s why everything changed when I quit dieting.
 My meals, my workouts, my pants — those things are just part of my life now, rather than my life, period.
 They are not the things which guide my every decision.
 Do I still sometimes get stressed out over ice cream, or wince at goofy pictures of myself?
 Totally.
 But those moments are moments.
 And when they’re over, I get to move on to the next moment.

 In a way, that’s what I’m doing now.
 I’ll be honest, I’ve spent years wondering if and when this column should come to a close.
 The issues I’ve written about in it are by no means resolved in the wider world.
 Body positivity, disordered eating, rational fitness, intuitive eating, and diet culture — these subjects matter, to me and to so many others.
 I know I will be writing and speaking on these topics for the rest of my life.
 This will always be one of my beats.
 But I have so many more things to write about, too.
 Thanks to the work I’ve done over these last four years, I’m no longer professionally or personally defined as a Woman With Food Issues.

-How joyous it is to recognize that — and how sad and scary, too.
+How joyous it is to recognise that — and how sad and scary, too.
 In concluding The Anti-Diet Project, I am saying goodbye to what has been, without question, the most thrilling and important chapter of my life thus far.
 If what comes next is even half as fulfilling, then it will be thanks to the decision I made four years ago — two decisions, really: To quit dieting, and to write about it.
 It will be thanks to the people who supported me in doing so, including my editors, my friends, and every single person who read these words.
 I felt your presence beside me, every step, and even if I only imagined it, it got me through and here I am.
 My gratitude is boundless, truly.